YOU ARE WELCOME HERE: WHITE CARDS

 The “You are Welcome Here” campaign seeks to increase visibility, to identify multiple points of access to LBGTQ+ support services, and to create a more welcoming campus environment.

-The campaign asks MIT faculty and staff to consider posting a “You Are Welcome Here” sign in a visible location.
+The campaign asks MIT community members to post ta“You Are Welcome Here” sign in a visible location.
 By posting the sign, individuals are affirming that they:

-Please email firstname.lastname@example.org if you would like to participate in the YAWH general campaign for the white postcard.
-It is now available in a digital format as well which can be used in your email signature.
+- You can email email@example.com if you would like to a YAWH white digital card that you can put in your email signature, up on your website, etc. It is now available in a digital format as well which can be used in your email signature or on websites.

 YOU ARE WELCOME HERE: BLACK CARDS